Research proving Chiropractic is extremely safe and effective.

 240 Frequency & Duration of Chiropractic Care for Headaches, Neck and Upper Back Pain J. Maltby, DC Don.
 Harrison, PhD, DC, MSE Deed Harrison, DC J, Betz, BS, DC J. Ferrantelli, BS, DC5 G. W. Clum, DCJ.
 Vertebral Subluxation Res.
 August 21, 2008 https://www.researchgate.net/publication/293175568_Frequency_Duration_of_Chiropractic_Care_for_Headaches_Neck_and_Upper_Back_Pain

-241 Program of Care Derived from Pain Data Reported in RCTs on Low Back Pain J. Maltby, DC Don.
+241 Program of Care Derived from Pain Dada Reported in RCTs on Lower Back Pain Maltby, DC Don.
 Harrison, PhD, DC, MSE Deed Harrison, DC J, Betz, BS, DC, J. Ferrantelli, BS, DC, G. W. Clum, DC J. Vertebral Subluxation Res.
 February 14, 2009 https://www.researchgate.net/p...

 242 U.S. Department of Health and Human Services Agency fro Healthcare Research and Quality Frequency and Duration of Chiropractic Care for Uncomplicated Axial Pain https://ngc.gov/summaries/summ...